Cases in which police officers were charged in shootings

-A white former Dallas police officer was found guilty of murder Tuesday for fatally shooting her unarmed, black neighbor after mistaking his apartment for her own.
+A white former Dallas police officer was sentenced Wednesday to 10 years in prison for fatally shooting her unarmed, black neighbor after mistaking his apartment for her own.
 Here's a look at that and other high-profile cases in recent years in which officers were charged in the fatal shootings of black people:

 AMBER GUYGER

-Guyger was indicted in November for the September 2018 killing of 26-year-old Botham Jean.
+Guyger was indicted in November and convicted Tuesday for the September 2018 killing of 26-year-old Botham Jean.
 Authorities say Guyger told investigators that while returning home from work, she mistook Jean's door for her own and that she shot him inside his home when he didn't obey her commands.
-In Texas, the sentence for murder is from five to 99 years in prison.
+In Texas, the sentence for murder is from five to 99 years in prison, but the judge also instructed jurors on a so-called sudden passion defense, which carries a range of two to 20 years behind bars.

 JASON VAN DYKE